ViennaMike/ChatterPi/README.md

 The AMBIENT parameter is not currently used.
 It will be used in a future release.

-There is one other parameter in this section, the BUFFER\_SIZE used internally by the software.
-Do not change this value, leave it at 1024.
+There is one other parameter in this section, the BUFFER\_SIZE.
+This parameter is not currently used.

 [PROP]